BLUF is what is commonly referred to in military circles as the BLUF Principle and what the word BLUF stands for is Bottom Line Up Front.

 - You might not have real visibility into what their calendars look like.

-If you’re not very well versed or well-practiced in communications, the whole concept of the bottom line upfront can fly out the window because right at the moment where you need it, it is not going to be available for you unless you’ve practiced it over and over again and you’ve really set that concept in your mind so that as soon as you step into a situation, you should know exactly how to frame a conversation.
+At the moment when you need it, it is not going to be available for you unless you’ve practiced it over and over again and you’ve really set that concept in your mind.